managedbyq/mbq.apitools/README.md

 Some nice things about `mbq.apitools`:
 * All fields specified in a param or payload schema are required by default, and can be marked as optional by providing a `default=` argument to the field class.
 The framework will automatically return a 400 response for all requests which do not conform to the specified schema.
 Details for each nonconforming field will be included in the response.
 * The parsed parameters and payloads end up as rich types on the request.
 If a field is marked as `fields.DateTime`, then it will be on `request.payload` as a `datetime` object.
 * Pagination is handled entirely by the framework.
-Just mark a view as paginated and return an instance of a `PaginatedResponse` and voila!
+Simply include `paginated=True` when you define the view, return a `PaginatedResponse`, and voila!
 * All success responses have a 200 status code.
 * All list and paginated responses contain the list of resources under the key `"objects"`.
 * All error responses (4xx) have the same shape (an `"error_code"` and `"detail"` key).